freedomofpress/securedrop/docs/install.md

 ### Generate the *SecureDrop Application GPG Key*

 When a document or message is submitted to SecureDrop by a source, it is automatically encrypted with the *SecureDrop Application GPG Key*.
 The private part of this key is only stored on the *Secure Viewing Station* which is never connected to the Internet.
-SecureDrop submissions can only be decrypted and read on the *Secure Viewing Station.
+SecureDrop submissions can only be decrypted and read on the *Secure Viewing Station*.

 We will now generate the *SecureDrop Application GPG Key* key.